Alks42/Letterboxd-simple-dashboard/README.md

 <img width="800" alt="ui" src='https://user-images.githubusercontent.com/90620708/184370386-9ef477a6-760d-4051-a786-ad2593cbce65.jpg'>

-## Requirements
-- PyQt6 _(but can be easily downgraded to Pyqt5)_
-- QtCharts
-- pandas
-- zipfile
-- os, sys, requests, webbrowser

 ## Get Started
 - You need to download your letterboxd data: Setting -> Import & Export -> Export Your Data.
 Or just click [here.](https://letterboxd.com/settings/data/)
 - Drop .zip file in the project folder.
 You can delete simple_data.zip after that.